Volume I: The Books of the Sun and Moon

 “But why?”

 “That’s crazy.
-Who would believe that?” he asked, but without much conviction.
+Who would believe that?” he asked.

-He took a step back, away from me, as if I might try to drink his blood.
+The truth staggered him.
+He took a step back then looked at me as if I might try to drink his blood.

 At that, an ear-splitting crackow interrupted us.
 It came from the crow we had seen atop the pyramid.
-Somehow it had found its way inside.
-It hopped along the floor towards us, black head bobbing crookedly as if curious about our presence then flew up to the altar, and its shining, bottomless eyes met mine.
+Somehow it had found a way inside the temple.
+It hopped along the floor towards us, black head bobbing crookedly as if curious about our presence.

 “Where’d this damn bird come from?”
 Chief Sharp questioned.